wedaa/LongTail-Log-Analysis/README.md

 33) DONE: Yes, use same codes as for port 2222 attacks.
 Can I do telnet honeypots too?

-34) I might have a bug in the code for "Median" statistics in the main line of code.
+34) DONE: I might have a bug in the code for "Median" statistics in the main line of code.

 35) DONE: I need to be able to add comments/explanations next to the